What is your business actually worth? How do we increase business value?

 To value a business the formula is generally simple:

-Value = Profit x Multiple
+Value = Profit (ebitda) x Multiple

 The problem is that for most, growing profitability isn’t as easy as clicking your fingers.

-Anyone doing GCSE maths would also spot at this point though, you can also increase the value by making the multiple a bigger number.
+You may have realised now that you can also increase the value by making the multiple a bigger number.

 The majority of company owners know how to increase their profitability, it is their business and life’s work after all.
 However, not as many know how to increase the multiple.

 Increasing the multiple is a huge topic; there is an entire industry built around it.
 Unfortunately, therefore I won’t be able to demystify the whole topic in one blog post.
 Hopefully though I’ll be able to provide some examples of just how vital it can be.

 The picture below gives a snapshot of one of the valuation frameworks I use.
 You’ll see the benchmark line; which is what the average multiple is for a particular industry at a particular time.

 In most industries the benchmark average multiple will probably be around ‘5’.
 If you’re in Silicon Valley running a tech outfit it could be much higher.